How to Do Remote Interviews:

 Research online interview tools.

 There are many platforms for doing interviews online.
 Do some research to find out which platform best suits your needs.

-There are many tools for doing interviews online.
-I've personally enjoyed Google Meet.
-Because it's part of the Google Suite, you can schedule the interview in Google Calendar, and it'll automatically create a Google Meet, with the link to the virtual meeting space being sent to you and the interviewee in the initial notification and reminder.
+Google Meet is a popular option because it's part of the Google Suite.
+You can simply schedule the interview in Google Calendar and it'll automatically create a Google Meet event, with the link to the virtual meeting space being sent to you and the interviewee in the initial notification and reminder.

 Be sure to check your internet connection from the meeting space.

 Have the right equipment.

 A headset with a microphone is highly recommended.
 You'll be able to hear each other better, and it'll remove much of the background noise.

 Many computers come with a decent built-in video camera these days.
 If yours doesn't have one, you can get a webcam starting at around $25.00 on Amazon.